Here are some frequently asked

 At this time, there is no pet deposit or fee, but you would be required to remove all traces of your pet before moving out.
 That is, extensive cleaning, ensuring that no future tenant with allergies would be effected by it.
 If repairs had to be made or a cleaning company had to be hired because you had a pet in the apartment, then those charges would be passed along to you.

-If you are interested in adopting a cat, some local options are:
+If you are interested in adopting a cat or additional pet information, some local options are:

 * = The Resident Managers have personal experience with these